 Key Stage 3

-In Year 8 students begin with a study on Crime and Punishment throughout the ages, this includes gruesome torture methods and the mystery of Jack the Ripper.
-Students then study the Tudor monarchs and the changing nature of the country's religion.
-In the second half of Year 8 students will study twentieth century History; including World War 1, World War 2 and the Atomic Bomb.
+In Year 8 students begin with a study on Crime and Punishment throughout the ages, this includes attitudes to crime. gruesome torture methods and the mystery of Jack the Ripper.
+Students then study twentieth century History; including the sinking of the Titanic, Suffragettes, World War 1, World War 2 and turning points in the second half of the Twentieth Century.

-At GCSE students cover the History of Medicine, they examine how beliefs, values and understanding impacted upon treatments and public health.
-We also study the Wild West and how it came to be settled by the white Americans.
-In Year 10 students will also cover the Norman Conquest and delve into the changes that followed the events of 1066.
+At GCSE students cover the History of Medicine in Year 9, examining how beliefs, values and understanding impacted upon treatments and public health.
+From Year 9 to Year 10 Early Elizabethan England is studied, covering plots and rebellions towards Elizabeth and the Spanish Armada.
+Students then move on to American West, studying the westward expansion of White Americans and the impact that this has on Native American Indians.
 To finish the course students will study the rise and fall of both Weimar and Nazi Germany.
-From 2016 the course is fully examined at the end of Year 11.
+The GCSE course is fully examined at the end of Year 11 through 3 exams.

 After A Levels students can move into higher education.
 History is one of the most employable degrees; it can lead to careers in law, business, accounting, teaching and many more.